 Food trucks can park anywhere, but can they stay there?

 Food trucks cannot be parked anywhere you want.
 Each municipality has its own guidelines.
-The food truck industry makes some accommodations in every city, as we have an in-depth guide of the best cities for food trucks.
-Through strategic placement, you should be able to obtain decent business as long as your local area’s guidelines and restrictions are observed.
+The food truck industry makes some accommodations in every city, as we have an in-depth guide to the best cities for food trucks.
+Through strategic placement, you should be able to obtain a decent business as long as your local area’s guidelines and restrictions are observed.

 Some of the best places to locate a food truck

 The following are great locations for parking your food truck:

 Attended a local event as a featured vendor